The best dummies for soothing your baby: Tried and tested by parents and babies

 Do babies need a dummy?

+No babies don't need a dummy.
 Your baby is regularly using their sucking reflex whether it's being breastfed or bottle fed, sucking on their thumb or a comforter.
-A dummy can also satisfy a baby's sucking instincts if they’re not breastfed, it can calm and soothe them babies and help them to fall asleep but it isn't essential.
+A dummy can satisfy a baby's sucking instincts if they’re not breastfed, calm and soothe them and help them to fall asleep, but it isn't essential.

 The Lullaby Trust suggest that the use of a dummy at night time can lower the risk of SIDS (sudden infant death syndrome), which can help reassure worried parents.
 If you choose to give your baby a dummy at night, know that it may end up being responsible for broken sleep and tired parents due to doing the dummy run multiple times a night.
 Ultimately, whether you choose to offer a dummy or not, is a personal decision.